karlseguin/log.zig/readme.md

 # Important Notes
 1. Attribute keys are never escaped. logz assumes that attribute keys can be written as is.
-2. Logz will silently truncate attributes if the log entry exceeds the configured `max_size`.
-This truncation only happens at the attribute level (not in the middle of a key or value), thus either the whole key=value is written or none of it is.
+2. Logz can silently drop attributes from a log entry.
+This only happens when the attribute exceeds the configured sized (either of the buffer or the buffer + large_buffer) or a large buffer couldn't be created.
-3. Depending on the `pool_empty` configuration, when empty the pool will either dynamically create a logger (`.pool_empty = .create`) or return a noop logger (`.pool_empty = .noop)`.
+3. Depending on the `pool_strategy` configuration, when empty the pool will either dynamically create a logger (`.pool_strategy = .create`) or return a noop logger (`.pool_strategy = .noop)`.
 If creation fails, a noop logger will be return and an error is written using `std.log.err`.
-When `.pool_empty = .noop`, then there will be no memory allocations made after `Pool.init` returns.

 ## Pools and Loggers
 Pools are thread-safe.